Queen Isabella II

 the head, none of them being oval, and some of the being mere dots.
 The

-of crossed, straight, oblique lines; the whole being much too dark, almost as
+lattice-work of crossed, straight, oblique lines; the whole being much too

-dark as the side-frames, instead of quite light.
-The wreath is very blotchy.
+dark, almost as dark as the side-frames, instead of quite light.
+The wreath

-back of the neck, where the ribbons come out of the hair.
-The letters of the
+leaves at the back of the neck, where the ribbons come out of the hair.
+The

 and the second 'R' is too large.
 The second 'R' of 'INTERIOR' is too wide at

-or cancelled.
+Known unused or cancelled.
 Also known privately perforated (Perf 14).
-Largest Known Multiple: Block of 4 (Nigel Gooding Collection).
-(Similar
+Largest Known Multiple: Block of 4 (Nigel

 'R' of 'INTERIOR' has a wide top loop.
 The circle almost touches the line at